Have you ever noticed how much energy it takes to stew about something?

-You may be able to handle an occasional stressful event, but when it happens repeatedly, the effects compound over time and can have negative effects on your health.
-Long-term, stress has been shown to cause heart disease, ulcers, high blood pressure and low immunity.
+You may be able to handle stressful situations occasionally, but when it happens repeatedly, the effects compound over time and can have negative effects on your health.
+Long-term, stress has been shown to cause physical problems including heart disease, high blood pressure and low immunity.

-You either reduce stress with energy deposits or increase stress with energy drains.
-Some people expose themselves to constant energy drains.
-To reduce stress, you must seek to minimize things that sap your energy:
+You can either reduce stress with energy deposits or increase stress with energy drains.
+Some people expose themselves to constant energy drains, so to reduce stress, you must seek to minimize things that sap your energy.

-Interpersonal conflicts.
 “I simply cannot stand that man.”
 “I can’t believe she did that.”
-Unresolved conflict dissipates your mental strength, causes tension and fatigue and is self-destructive.
-Ongoing anger wears you down emotionally and leaves you feeling out of control.
+Unresolved conflict and anger is self-destructive, wears down your mental strength and emotional resilience, causes fatigue and leaves you feeling out of control.
 Instead of letting conflicts eat at you, determine the most expedient way to resolve the situation.
 You could choose to give in to the other person.
 You could settle on a compromise and give up something to get something.
 You could develop new alternatives so both of you still reach your goals and feel good about the situation.
-You always have a choice of how you handle a conflict.
-Choose the best reaction and let go of the situation.
+You always have a choice in how you handle a conflict.
+Choose the best reaction, then let go of the situation.

-Demanding friendships.
 Friendship is a delicate balance of give and take.
 When you’re having a rough time, you need support.
 Sometimes, your friends need you.
 In the end, it all balances out, right?
 But what if it doesn’t?
 I’ve had people in my life that took and took and never gave back.
 I no longer have a friendship with those people.
-Friendship isn’t psychotherapy.
+Friendship isn’t a substitute for therapy.

-These items are all examples of things that sap your energy.
-There are many more.
-You can create a chart that lists “Things I enjoy” on one side and “Things I dislike” on the other.
+While these are all examples of things that can sap your energy, there are many more.
+To discover what else is causing you stress, you can create a chart that lists “things I enjoy” on one side and “things I dislike” on the other.
 Once you identify the things that sap your energy, you can identify possible ways to eliminate them.
-The important shift is to recognize that you have choices and options in the way you live and respond to stressful situations.
+The important thing is to recognize that you have choices and options in the way you live and respond to stressful situations.